risingwavelabs/risingwave-demo-deprecated/README.md

 ## Workload Generator

-This repo also hosts a tool named "Workload Generator" that helps feed the example stream to RisingWave.
+This repo also hosts a tool named "datagen" that helps feed the example stream to RisingWave.
-Please checkout the [docs](./workload-generator/README.md) for the usage.
+It's written in Golang.
+To use this tool, you can compile './datagen' from source or use the docker image `ghcr.io/singularity-data/demo-datagen:v1.0.0`.